excellalabs/docker-workshop-2/README.2.md

 - Wrap containers with extra layer(s) for additional services such as self-healing, logging, deployment management, etc.

-## Exercise: Create a deployment from a simgle image using kubectl
+## Kubernetes Deployments

 A deployment manages the desired state, such as for specifying the number of pods.
 The *reconciliation loop* makes the desired state the actual state.

+### Exercise: Create a deployment from a simgle image using kubectl

 The `kubectl run` command can create a deployment, which creates a pod (along with a ReplicaSet) with your container(s).